 However, high intakes of choline are associated with a fishy body odor, vomiting, excessive sweating and salivation, hypotension, and liver toxicity (21)

 Choline is not known to have any clinically relevant interactions with medications.

-Choline has been shown to be ranked last among common nutrients as a nutrient to recommend for a healthy diet, and only about 10% of health professionals indicate moderate familiarity with choline.
+Choline is ranked last among common nutrients as a nutrient to recommend for a healthy diet, and only about 10% of health professionals indicate moderate familiarity with choline.

 Does choline intake differ by race and ethnicity?

 Choline is an essential nutrient that has many important functions in the body.
 It plays a major role in neurocognitive development both during gestation and lactation.
-Current research suggests that failing to achieve the adequate intake (AI) of choline is likely detrimental to health, especially in regard to liver and muscle function in healthy adults, as well as cognitive function in the developing fetus and infant.
+Current research suggests that failing to achieve the adequate intake (AI) of choline is likely detrimental to health, especially regarding liver and muscle function in healthy adults, as well as cognitive function in the developing fetus and infant.